orey/papers/docs/blog/006-BigAIToCleanTheWeb.md

 # BigAI to clean the web to feed from it

+**The content wars, episode 1**

+Read also:

+* The content wars, episode 2: [From search to answers: How LLMs are rewiring the Internet's business model](012-FromSearchToAnswers.md)
+* The content wars, episode 3: [Towards a new licensing model for content used for model training](017-TowardsANewLicensingModel.md)
+* The content wars, episode 4: [The coming war of synthetic works](018-TheComingWarOfSyntheticWorks.md)
+* The content wars, episode 5: [Original and synthetic content, and the Law](022-ContentAndLaw.md)

+---

 Musk announce his will for BigAI to clean human knowledge to feed from it and build upon it.

 ![Musk](../images/musk1.jpg)